By Swati Sahai

 To Sum It Up

-With the explosion in customer data collection, new focus on customer experience and most importantly with breakthrough technologies like machine learning and customer journey analytics, the time is now ripe to give cross-selling and upselling the attention and focus they deserve.
+With the explosion in customer data collection and breakthrough technologies like machine learning and customer journey analytics, the time is now ripe to give cross-selling and upselling the attention and focus they deserve.